ISAITB/docs-tdl/source/handlers/index.rst

 before any exchanges take place with the service and as such, cannot use the ``config`` and ``input`` elements otherwise used to pass information.
 Authentication configuration is handled with ``property`` elements that are used as part of the handler setup in:

-* The :ref:`tdl-step-btxn` step for messaging services.
+* The :ref:`tdl-step-btxn` step for transactional messaging services.
+* The :ref:`tdl-step-send`, :ref:`tdl-step-receive` and :ref:`tdl-step-listen` step for non-transactional messaging services.
-* The :ref:`tdl-step-bptxn` step for processing services.
+* The :ref:`tdl-step-bptxn` step for transactional processing services.
+* The :ref:`tdl-step-process` step for non-transactional processing services.
-* The :ref:`tdl-step-verify` step for messaging services.
+* The :ref:`tdl-step-verify` step for validation services.

 The authentication possibilities currently supported are: